tannineo/cs7ns6-groupwork/README.md

 Graph drawing using `draw.io` (https://app.diagrams.net/).

-As we can see, there are mainly 4 modules and 2 loops running in a node.

 ![Arhitecture](./doc/image/architecture.png)

 A big reason for using Java is that it provides a `synchronized` keyword to delare methods, preventing them to be invoked at the same time by multiple threads, or we can say the methods can be invoked when the thread get the lock.